 You can take part in Dig For A Day where you can.. you guessed it, dig at the excavation site for the day.
-They have a seperate digging option that’s children only.
+They have a separate digging option that’s for children only.
 This is super nifty because staff and visitors have removed over 10,000 fossils from this site.

 You could be responsible for uncovering a fossilized dinosaur bone in Wyoming.
 How cool is that!?

-Another interest option at the museum is the Paleo Prep.
+Another interesting option at the museum is Paleo Prep.
 You take a tour of the laboratory, see the fossils that the staff is working on, and see how they are prepped in the lab.

 One of the most important considerations travelers have to think about when planning travel is the cost of accommodation.
 And in Thermopolis, you are in luck!

-You can find hotels for well under $100/night.
-You also have options for higher end hotels, RV parks, camping, and cabins.
+You can find hotels in Thermopolis for well under $100/night.
+You also have options for higher-end hotels, RV parks, camping, and cabins.

 At Roundtop Mountain you can get cabins for $100 or LESS during high season in Thermopolis.
-The city really can’t be beat.
+You’re sure to find hotels near some amazing restaurants in Thermopolis as well.
+This town really can’t be beaten!

 Where To Eat In Thermopolis, Wyoming

-I know road trippers love a big breakfast.
-If that’s you or if you like to get a big breakfast before a day of traveling and exploring a new city, Thermopolis Cafe has you covered.
-They have huge country breakfasts, skillet dishes, and a super friendly staff.
+Road trippers love a bi If that’s you or if you like to get a big breakfast before a day of traveling and exploring a new city, Thermopolis Cafe has you covered.
+They have huge country breakfasts, skillet dishes, and super friendly staff.

 If you’re wanting to take a day trip from a larger Wyoming city, Thermopolis, Wyoming needs to be on your radar.
 It’s also a great option for a weekend getaway or for if you only have a day or two to spend in Wyoming.

-The larger Wyoming cities are really too big to explore in only a couple days, but Thermopolis is perfect!
-For a short stay in Wyoming, the history and natural beauty of Thermopolis can’t be beat.
+The larger Wyoming cities are really too big to explore in only a couple of days, but Thermopolis is perfect!
+For a short stay in Wyoming, the history and natural beauty of Thermopolis can’t be beaten.

-If you have any more questions about Thermopolis, Wyoming or the surrounding area, message me on Instagram or leave a comment on this post and I’ll help ya out!
+If you have any more questions about Thermopolis, Wyoming, or the surrounding area, comment below!

 Other Posts You Might Like: